Applications Now open for The 2025 BrodskY Prize

-News of the 2024 Brodsky Prize winners can be found HERE.
-The Prize was established by a former editor of the Manchester Central High School newspaper, and his family, to encourage innovation by a new generation of student journalists.
-The Brodsky Prize is open to all New Hampshire high school seniors, attending public, charter or parochial schools.
+The Brodsky Prize was established seven years ago by the late Jeffrey Brodsky and his father, Howard, to encourage innovation by student journalists.
 Judging criteria include a student's journalistic initiative and enterprise, as well as what Jeffrey Brodsky called "a contrarian nature and out-of-the-box thinking."
-In 2023, the Prize added optional New Media (blogging, podcasting, video news production, etc.) to its submissions for evaluation.

 Student Journalism Classes